 Note that each of the verbs listed in the “Associated Behaviors” column in the table above is an action that is observable and measurable by an instructor.
 For example, it is possible to observe and measure how well a learner is able to compare two different concepts or critique an argument based on a set of standards.
 Consequently, any of these verbs would be appropriate to include in an action statement in a learning objective.

-In contrast, some of the words listed in the “Cognitive Process” column in the table above are not observable and measurable behaviors – i.e. it is not possible to observe and measure how well a learner understands a given piece of information, since understanding is an internal process that takes place in the learner’s mind.
-Any process that is not observable and measurable is not appropriate for inclusion in the action statement of a learning objective – i.e. an objective should never say “The learner will UNDERSTAND…” or “The learner will REMEMBER…” since there is no way for the instructor to observe and measure how the student is understanding or remembering something in his or her mind.
+In contrast, some of the words listed in the “Cognitive Process” column in the table above are not observable and measurable behaviors – i.e., it is not possible to observe and measure how well a learner understands a given piece of information, since understanding is an internal process that takes place in the learner’s mind.
+Any process that is not observable and measurable is not appropriate for inclusion in the action statement of a learning objective – i.e., an objective should never say “The learner will UNDERSTAND…” or “The learner will REMEMBER…” since there is no way for the instructor to observe and measure how the student is understanding or remembering something.

 Here is a list of verbs to avoid in learning objectives because they cannot be observed and measured by an instructor: